bobrocke/My-Blog-Hugo/content/post/2025-03-14-moving-from-wordpress.md

 Astro
 : More JavaScript and many possible template languages.

-So I'm trying out Hugo.
+I'm trying out Hugo.
 I don't want the complexity of an application framework for a static site blog, and learning Go might be interesting.
 It should take care of my performance, security, and convenience objectives.
 The portability part will take a bit of work, and discipline, on my part.

 Markdown is an inherently portable document format.
 But plain old Markdown doesn't offer more than the very basics in formatting.
 Not even Definition Lists, Fenced Code Blocks, Tables, or Footnotes.
 These features, and others, are implemented in the many Markdown alternatives such as kramdown (Ruby), CommonMark (PHP), markdown-it (JavaScript), and GoldMark (Go).